NathanVaughn/speak-to-me/README.md

 python main.py --audiofile data/myfile.mp3 --speak --script script.txt --output output.mp3
 ```

-This will read the given script and generate a new output audio file from the transcript file.
+This will read the given script and generate a new output audio file from the
+transcript file.
+The script needs to have no punctuation.